namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 whether I'd come to regret my decision for unforeseen reasons.
 When I reflect on the past three years, there is a very noticeable "arc" in how I dealt with this fear and doubt.
 In the beginning, when I first joined Facebook, I tried as hard as possible to hide the fact that I had dropped out.

-The first time I recall this fear of what people would think of me was one month before I started full-time.
+The first time I recall this fear of what people would think of me was one month before I started full time.
 I was sitting at dinner with Mark Zuckerberg, in his house in Palo Alto.
 A few Facebook interns every year get to partake in this "ceremony" and I was one of them that year.
 I remember that throughout that evening I was asking myself what he would think if I told him that I'd dropped out of school to join his company.
 Dropping out clearly worked out pretty well for him, but I just couldn't get myself to mention it to him.
 I was afraid.

 At Facebook, I didn't help myself by not just joining any random part of Facebook as my first team, but joining Facebook AI Research, where I was